External Awards

 The SSHRC Impact Awards recognize outstanding researchers and celebrate their achievements in research, research training, knowledge mobilization and outreach activities funded partially or completely by SSHRC.
 They include the Gold Medal, the Talent Award, the Insight Award, the Connection Award, and the Partnership Award.

-USask is limited to one submission per award, so potential nominees will be considered internally prior to developing a full nomination package.
+USask is limited to one submission per award, so potential nominees must be considered internally prior to developing a full nomination package.
+Contact the awards team for more information.

 Discipline(s): humanities, social sciences